villrv/website/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle:

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>P243</p>
+    <p>60 Garden Street</p>
+    <p>Cambridge, MA 0218</p>

 news: true  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hi, my name is V. Ashley Villar!
+I use data-driven methods and machine learning to study the eruptions, mergers and explosions of stars.
+I’m especially interested in utilizing multiband light curves to understand the underlying physics of optical transients.

+I am an Assistant Professor of Astronomy at Harvard University.
+Previously, I was the inaugeral [Mercedes Richards](https://en.wikipedia.org/wiki/Mercedes_Richards) Career Development Professor at Penn State (We Are!).

+Between 07/20 and 07/21, I was a Simons Junior Fellow at Columbia University and the Flatiron Institute.
+I received my PhD in Astronomy & Astrophysics from Harvard in 2020, where I was a NSF Graduate Research Fellow and Ford Foundation Dissertation Fellow working with Edo Berger.
+I graduated from MIT in 2014 where I majored in physics and minored in mathematics.
+I wrote my senior thesis with John Johnson and Josh Winn on asteroseismology.
+I was inspired to study astronomy after reading *Death by Black Hole* by Neil deGrasse Tyson.

+In my spare time, I [volunteer](https://astrobites.org/), climb, and do a number of silly projects with my husband like understanding the statistics of [ghost hunting](https://medium.com/@astrovav/the-statistics-of-spirit-boxes-2cf021bf6c3) and training a neural network to [dance](https://medium.com/@astrovav/our-first-dance-a71e07ba350c) at our wedding.
+I am originally from Vero Beach, Florida and proudly Peruvian-American.

+You can find a public, shortened version of my CV [here](https://drive.google.com/file/d/1uifAgH9h_jO-rbpO2F-NzZXe_qLL60iz/view).